 Domestic violence is another one of the most common charges that we see in our practice.
 All it takes is a call to police and an allegation that your spouse or significant other hits you, and you’re likely to end up in court.
 To be sure, plenty of these calls are legitimate, and you simply did something out of character in a moment of frustration.
 Other times, though, a call to police and an accusation of domestic violence can be used as a vindictive ploy.

-Whichever the case, we can help.
+Whichever the case, our criminal defense attorneys in Michigan can help.
 If the allegation is true, and you made an uncharacteristic mistake, we can often help you receive a deferral, which ensures that a domestic violence conviction never goes on your record.
 If the allegation is false, we can help you prove it by introducing evidence of the accuser’s motive to fabricate the allegation or a thorough analysis of the physical evidence.

 Although—like the legalization of recreational marijuana in Michigan shows—attitudes on drug use and criminalization are changing, many prosecutors still take a tough stance on drug crimes.
 Whether you’re charged with possession, delivery, or manufacture, prosecutors are often eager to throw the book at you to keep drugs out of “their county.”
 The variety of drugs involved can also play a significant role, with crimes involving, for example, heroin, cocaine, and methamphetamine being treated more harshly than other drugs.